symfony/symfony-docs/components/security/authorization.rst

 An authorization decision will always be based on a few things:

 The current token
+    For instance, the token's :method:`Symfony\\Component\\Security\\Core\\Authentication\\Token\\TokenInterface::getRoles`
-    The token`s ``getRoles()`` method will be used to retrieve the roles of the current user (e.g. "ROLE_SUPER_ADMIN")
+    method may be used to retrieve the roles of the current user (e.g.
+    "ROLE_SUPER_ADMIN"), or a decision may be based on the class of the token.
 A set of attributes
     Each attribute stands for a certain right the user should have, e.g.
     "ROLE_ADMIN" to make sure the user is an administrator.
 An object (optional)
-    Any object on which to decide, e.g. the current :class:`Symfony\\Component\\HttpFoundation\\Request` object.
+    Any object on which to decide, e.g. the current :class:`Symfony\\Component\\HttpFoundation\\Request` object, or an object for which access control needs to be checked, like an article or a comment object.

 Access decision manager
 -----------------------

-Since choosing whether or not a user is authorized to perform a certain action can be a complicated process, the standard :class:`Symfony\\Component\\Security\\Core\\Authorization\\AccessDecisionManager` itself depends on multiple voters, and makes a final verdict based on all the votes (either positive, negative or neutral) it has received.
+Since deciding whether or not a user is authorized to perform a certain action can be a complicated process, the standard :class:`Symfony\\Component\\Security\\Core\\Authorization\\AccessDecisionManager` itself depends on multiple voters, and makes a final verdict based on all the votes (either positive, negative or neutral) it has received.
 It